telosys-tools-bricks/telosys-editor-notepadplusplus/README.md

 In Notepad++ **main menu** :
    **Langage > User Defined Language > Define your language...**

-For each UDL file to install :

-- 1) Import the UDL file
+For each UDL file to install import the UDL file

    - Button **[ Import... ]**
      - Choose an ".xml" file provided by Telosys
      - If all goes well the message "Import succesful" is displayed

-- 2) Save the imported UDL

-    - Button **[ Save as.. ]**
-       - Enter a name for the new UDL (e.g. "Telosys VM")

 Note :